 Figuring out how to switch web hosts can be a daunting task.
 There is a number of reasons why you should, though.

-If your current provider no longer fulfills them, it’s time for a change.
+If your current provider no longer fulfils them, it’s time for a change.

 How do you move your site from one host to another?
 That’s exactly what we will talk about in this review.